Hachitus/warmapengine/README.md

 #Introduction
 2D strategy game engine for browsers.
 Project will move forward at its own phase.
-Rough estimation for the engine ~half a year.
+Rough estimation for the bare functionality of the engine is during 2015.
 Development from that forward will still continue in the form of a 2D strategy game.

 If you are interested contact me (http://hyytia.level7.fi/)